International relations

 Feminist approach

-In the 2021-2022 Programme for Government, we reiterated our commitment to ensuring our policies and actions abroad are consistent with our focus on fairness and inclusion at home.
+In the 2021-2022 Programme for Government, the Scottish Government reiterated its commitment to ensuring its policies and actions abroad are consistent with our focus on fairness and inclusion at home.
 This included a commitment to our international work reflecting a feminist approach to policymaking.

 While foreign policy remains the responsibility of the UK government, we have a proud record of engaging internationally in Scotland’s interests within current constitutional arrangements.
 There is a clear role for us to make a constructive contribution to addressing global challenges.
 International affairs also impact on achieving domestic objectives.
 Through our international work, we seek to reduce gender and other inequalities at home and overseas.